kubernetes/enhancements/keps/sig-node/4800-cpumanager-split-uncorecache/README.md

 - `/pkg/kubelet/cm/cpumanager/policy_static.go`: `2024-08-26` - `89.5%`
 - `/pkg/kubelet/cm/cpumanager/topology/topology.go`: `2024-9-30` - `93.2%`

+Unit tests will be created to test the proposed feature's functionality starting from the static policy's `Allocate` method.
+The unit tests will show that containers are assigned CPUs from an individual uncore cache.

+The `prefer-align-cpus-by-uncorecache` feature will be enabled and tested individually.
+The following features will also be enabled alongside to test the proposed feature's compatibility with existing static CPU Manager policies:
+- `full-pcpus-only`
+- Topology Manager NUMA Affinity

+The following CPU Topologies are representative of various uncore cache architectures and will be added to policy_test.go and represented in the unit testing.

+- 1P AMD EPYC 7702P 64C (smt-on/off) NPS=1, 16 uncore cache instances/socket
+- 2P AMD EPYC 7303 32C (smt-on/off) NPS=1, 4 uncore cache instances/socket
+- 1P AMD EPYC 9754 128C (smt-on) NPS=1, 16 uncore cache instances/socket
+- 2P AMD EPYC 9654 96C (smt-off) NPS=2, 12 uncore cache instances/socket
+- 2P Intel Xeon Platinum 8490H 60c (hyperthreading on) with Sub-NUMA Clustering
+- 1P Intel Core i7-12850HX
+- 1P ARM Ampere Altra 128c, 16 uncore cache instances/socket
+- 1P AWS Graviton3 64c

 ##### Integration tests

 N/A. This feature requires a e2e test for testing.